Wisconsin vs. Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Wisconsin and its opponents have combined for 42 points -- this matchup's over/under -- only two times this season.
+- Wisconsin and its opponents have scored at least 42 points -- this matchup's point total -- just two times this season.

-- Illinois has combined with its opponents to score more than 42 points in three of six games this season.

-- Saturday's total is 2.8 points higher than the combined 39.2 PPG average of the two teams.

-- This contest's total is 8.2 points fewer than the 50.2 these two squads combine to give up per game in 2021.

-- The Badgers and their opponents have scored an average of 47.6 points per game in 2021, 5.6 more than Saturday's total.
+- These two squads surrender a combined 50.2 points per game, 8.2 more than this contest's over/under.

-- The 55.4 PPG average total in Fighting Illini games this season is 13.4 points more than this game's over/under.
+- The average total in Badgers games this season is 47.6, 5.6 points more than Saturday's over/under of 42.

 Wisconsin Stats and Trends